-Our fees for island staff and residents will be changing from December 8th, 2021.
-Here is our new price structure:
+Our fees for island staff and residents as of December 8th, 2021:

 Hamilton Island is a unique place.
 It’s absolutely beautiful, and yet being an island presents challenges in the provision of medical services.
 Atticus Health is happy to meet that challenge to be the provider of medical services to both locals and guests alike.
 And, we’re also happy to support Hamilton Island Enterprises help the island thrive and have a positive, long term future.

 The history of Hamilton Island dates back to Captain Cook who first encountered the Whitsunday Passage.
 Tourism started to enter the region in the 1920s.
 Then in the 1970s, Keith Williams, together with his business partner Bryan Byrt purchased the grazing lease on Hamilton Island.
 He liked the island because for one, he noticed that it had north facing beaches, which was rare for the east coast of Australia.
 In 1978 Bryan Byrt passed away and instead of using the island for grazing, Keith Williams decided to build a tourist resort.